iahuang/codex/ari.md

 ```

 -   `for` indicates a loop.
 -   `[turns]:` provides context to the AI generation.
 In general, providing comma-separated symbol names in the square brackets before a `:` declaration indicates that those symbols should be used in the generated code.
 In this case, we indicate that the AI should refer to the variable `turns` in the generated code.
+The content of the previous code should also be included (in some form; not sure how yet) as context for the AI so that explicitly providing this information is not always necessary.